lxvs/jg/README.txt

                              Johnny's Git Kit
                         https://github.com/lxvs/jg

 It adds several more convenient commands to Git Bash.
-Open Git Bash and use command 'jg' for more details.

-The term Johnny Git is come from 'jg', rather than otherwise.

-'jg' was chosen as the prefix of all these commands because there is hardly any built-in command that initials with 'jg'.
+The term Johnny's Git is come from 'jg', rather than the contrary. 'jg' was chosen as the prefix of all these commands because there is no common command that initials with 'jg' in BASH.

 Besides, all these commands has the unique initial after 'jg'.
 Therefore, for example, you can simply type 'jgc' and press 'Tab' to get command 'jgcommitnumber'.

 Amend Last Commit